nexus-raid-app/docs/docs/source/commands.rst

 Full command: ``!create emoji  <pokemon>``

-This will create an emoji from the pok�mon you input.
+This will create an emoji from the pokémon you input.

 create team-roles
 ~~~~~~~~~~~